Sud2025/fitbud-ai/README.md

 But users don’t follow them.

-Fitbud is an experiment in solving this gap—focusing on **trust, tone, and usability**, not just model accuracy.
+Fitbud is a trust-first AI fitness assistant focused on solving the last-mile problem of user adherence.

 ## 🎯 Problem